utelle/SQLite3MultipleCiphers-NuGet/README.md

 Supported for compatibility with earlier _System.Data.SQLite_ versions only.
 Don't use it in new projects.
 Since early 2020 the official **System.Data.SQLite** distribution no longer includes the RC4 encryption extension.
 - [Ascon](https://ascon.iaik.tugraz.at/): Ascon-128 v1.2
 _Ascon_ has been [selected as new standard](https://csrc.nist.gov/News/2023/lightweight-cryptography-nist-selects-ascon) for [lightweight cryptography](https://csrc.nist.gov/projects/lightweight-cryptography) in the [NIST Lightweight Cryptography competition (2019–2023)](https://csrc.nist.gov/projects/lightweight-cryptography/finalists).
+- [AEGIS](https://cfrg.github.io/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.html): AEGIS Family of Authenticated Encryption Algorithms
+_AEGIS_ is a family of [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) and [hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function) algorithms designed for high-performance applications.
+It was chosen in the [CAESAR](https://en.wikipedia.org/wiki/CAESAR_Competition) (Competition for Authenticated Encryption: Security, Applicability, and Robustness) competition.
+A detailed description of the algorithms can be found [here](https://eprint.iacr.org/2013/695.pdf).

 In addition to reading and writing encrypted database files it is also possible to read and write plain unencrypted database files.